 - Put all ingredients in a high speed blender and blend until creamy; for about a minute.

 - Chopp the onion and sauté with a pinch of salt on medium heat for about 5 minutes, or until translucent.
 Then add the garlic and sauté another 2 minutes.
 Add zucchini and broccoli and sauté for about 5 minutes, add taco seasoning or salt+black pepper+cumin+cayenne to season.
 Then add bell pepper and mushrooms and sauté another 5 minutes.
-Take the tofu out of the package, drain the water, and crumble it over the pan to give it a “Scrambled” look.
+Take the tofu out of the package, drain the water, (if you have time, press the tofu inbetween a towel or paper towels for 30 minutes to drain the water out even more.
+You can place a pan on top to give some weight) once drained, crumble the tofu with your fingers over the pan to give it a “Scrambled” look.
 Add more seasoning and cook another 5-10 minutes to allow the tofu to soak up all the flavors.
 At the end, I like to add a heaping handful of spinach, which will look like a lot at first, but it will wilt down pretty quickly.
 Once the spinach is wilted down the scramble topping is ready.